-Close the weekend with an eclectic mix of live music options: new bands at BAR's "Sundazed" series; a student Choral Conducting Recital at Battell Chapel; the Great Organ Music series at Marquand Chapel.
+Close the weekend with an eclectic mix of live music: the annual Stan Wheeler Memorial Jazz Concert at the Law School; a student Choral Conducting Recital at Battell Chapel; the Great Organ Music series at Marquand Chapel.
 Or learn some new steps in a Swing & Blues Dance Practicum at the Afro-American Cultural Center.

-Enjoy a concert to benefit Whiffenpoofs, the world's oldest and best-known collegiate a cappella group.
-The Whiffs are one of more than a dozen a cappella groups and have become one of Yale's most celebrated
+Enjoy a concert to benefit children's literacy given by the Whiffenpoofs, the world's oldest and best-known collegiate a cappella group.
+The Whiffs are one of more than a dozen a cappella groups and have become one of Yale's most celebrated and hallowed traditions

-Or DIY by acting, performing, singing, staging, writing, producing, presenting, improvising, creating, designing, and getting laughs through more than 80 (and counting) student choirs, troupes clubs, groups, ensembles, associations, organizations, societies, and collectives including:
+Or DIY by acting, performing, singing, staging, writing, producing, presenting, improvising, creating, designing, and getting laughs through more than 80 (and counting) student choirs, troupes, clubs, groups, ensembles, associations, organizations societies, and collectives including